Mind Your Mental Health is an educational initiative designed to raise awareness about mental health and mental illness.

 Mental health topics

 Alcohol abuse is a pattern of drinking too much alcohol too often.
-It interferes with your daily life, can harm your harms your relationship and can cause you to be unable to function at work and in other areas of your life.
+It interferes with your daily life, can harm your relationships and can cause you to be unable to function at work and in other areas of your life.
 Learn how to recognize the signs of alcohol abuse and how to get help.

 Everyone feels nervous or anxious at one time or another.
 But when frequent, powerful feelings of fear or dread cause people to feel they have lost control over their lives, they may have an anxiety disorder.
 Learn more about the signs and symptoms and how you can help yourself if you struggle with anxiety.